-Fast forward...you’re on a rocketship and your team gets bigger.
+Fast forward...you’re on a rocket ship and your team gets bigger.
 The sales opportunities you go after get more complex.
-Volume grows.
+Volume grows and response times get longer.
 You open international offices across the globe and your team and customer base are spread across multiple countries.
 And, all of a sudden, that RFP response tool becomes too small, with not enough features, and difficult to scale.

 Does this sound like you?
-If you’re starting to feel these pains, you aren’t alone.
-At Ombud, we frequently hear from teams that they’ve started to outgrow their subscription-based RFP tool and need to “level-up” their tech stack to meet more complex needs.
+If you feel these pains, you aren’t alone.
+At Ombud, we frequently hear from teams that they’ve started to outgrow their subscription-based RFP tool and need to “level up” their tech stack with new proposal automation software to meet more complex needs.

-Typically, RFP tools are set up in question-and-answer pairs to search upon.
-They have simple keyword searches that provide results based on what’s in the question library.
-For companies that either have low RFP volume or a single offering, this can work great.
-They can get the answers they need and respond to these RFPs quickly.
+Typically, RFP software is set up with searchable question-and-answer pairs or simple keyword searches that provide results based on what’s in the question library.
+For companies that either have low RFP volume or a single offering, this works well.
+Companies get the answers they need and respond to RFPs quickly.